1911 Revolution: Zhejiang

 Also on 4 November, revolutionaries in Zhejiang urged the New Army units in Hangzhou to launch an uprising.
 Zhu Rui (朱瑞), Wu Siyu (吳思豫), Lu Gongwang (吕公望) and others of the New Army captured the military supplies workshop.
 Other units, led by Chiang Kai-shek and Yin Zhirei (尹銳志), captured most of the government offices.
 Eventually, Hangzhou was under the control of the revolutionaries, and the constitutionalist Tang Shouqian (湯壽潛) was chosen as the military governor.

 Jiangsu

-On 5 November, Jiangsu constitutionalists and gentry urged Qing Governor Cheng Dequan (程德全) to declare independence and established the Jiangsu Revolutionary Military Government with Cheng himself as the governor.
+On 5 November, the Jiangsu constitutionalists and gentry urged Qing Governor Cheng Dequan (程德全) to declare independence and established the Jiangsu Revolutionary Military Government with Cheng himself as the governor.
 Unlike some other cities, anti-Manchu violence began after the restoration on 7 November in Zhenjiang.
 Qing General Zaimu (載穆) agreed to surrender, but because of a misunderstanding, the revolutionaries were unaware that their safety was guaranteed.
 The Manchu quarters were ransacked, and an unknown number of Manchus were killed.
 Zaimu, feeling betrayed, committed suicide.
 This is regarded as the Zhenjiang Uprising (鎮江起義).